cbib/virhunter/README.md

 **VirHunter** is a deep learning method that uses Convolutional Neural Networks (CNNs) and a Random Forest Classifier to identify viruses in sequening datasets.
 More precisely, VirHunter classifies previously assembled contigs as viral, host and bacterial (contamination).

 ## System Requirements
-VirHunter installation requires an Unix environment with [python 3.8](http://www.python.org/).
+VirHunter installation requires a Unix environment with [python 3.8](http://www.python.org/).
-It was tested under Linux environment.
+It was tested on Linux and macOS operating systems.

 In order to run VirHunter your installation should include conda.
 If you are installing it for the first time, we suggest you to use